You're in Europe? Go directly to the chocolate aisle in the nearest grocery store, ASAP.

 You can't go wrong with Milka Chocolate.
 It's found all over Europe (and other countries ... but it's truly just way way way better in Europe).
 It's a rich and creamy milk chocolate with tons of mix ins, creating some truly mouthwatering flavors.
 It's at the top of this list for a reason — it's probably my favorite chocolate to buy in Europe.
 One thing that's really fun is that the flavors shift depending on where you are in Europe.
-There were flavors found in Russia, but no where else, and a particular chocolate Oreo option that I could only find in Hungary (don't worry, I brought back several bars, afraid I wouldn't be able to find it anywhere else).
+There were flavors found in one country, but no where else.
+One particular chocolate Oreo option was so good, but I could only find in Hungary (don't worry, I brought back several bars, afraid I wouldn't be able to find it anywhere else).

 And yes, that's a picture of my backpack filled with Milka bars when they went on sale.
 Not even a little bit embarrassed.

 You'll find so so so many flavors: creamy chocolate studded with hazelnuts, rows with roasted almonds, rich chocolate nestled between Oreos, smothered with crunchy biscuits, etc. Even just their plain milk chocolate is to die for.
 If you're a huge fan, you'll try out the Milka Max, which is a huge bar of chocolate weighing in at 300 grams (the regular bars are around 90 grams).

 Here are some you shouldn't miss (if you can find them):